 The primary raw materials used in chloride process TiO2 are titanium-containing feedstock (purchased natural rutile ore or slag), chlorine and coke.
 Chlorine is available from a number of suppliers, while petroleum coke is available from a limited number of suppliers.
 Titanium-containing feedstock suitable for use in the chloride process is available from a limited but increasing number of suppliers principally in Australia, South Africa, Canada, India and the United States.
-We purchase chloride process grade slag from Rio Tinto Iron and Titanium Limited under a long-term supply contract that automatically renews at the end of 2018 for successive two-year renewal periods, unless terminated before December 31, 2018.
+We purchase chloride process grade slag from Rio Tinto Iron and Titanium Limited under a long-term supply contract which automatically renewed at the end of 2018 and extends through December 31, 2020.
+The contract automatically renews bi-annually, but can be terminated if written notice is given at least twelve months prior to the current contract end date.
 We also purchase upgraded slag from Rio Tinto Iron and Titanium Limited under a long-term supply contract that expires at the end of 2019.
-We purchase natural rutile ore primarily from Iluka Resources, Limited under a contract which expires in 2018.
+We purchase natural rutile ore primarily from Iluka Resources, Limited under a contract that expires in 2019.
 In the past we have been, and we expect that we will continue to be, successful in obtaining short-term and long-term extensions to these and other existing supply contracts prior to their expiration.
 We expect the raw materials purchased under these contracts, and contracts that we may enter into, will meet our chloride process feedstock requirements over the next several years.

 The primary raw materials used in sulfate process TiO2 are titanium-containing feedstock, primarily ilmenite or purchased sulfate grade slag and sulfuric acid.
 Sulfuric acid is available from a number of suppliers.
 Titanium-containing feedstock suitable for use in the sulfate process is available from a limited number of suppliers principally in Norway, Canada, Australia, India and South Africa.
-As one of the few vertically-integrated producers of sulfate process TiO2, we operate two rock ilmenite mines in Norway, which provided all of the feedstock for our European sulfate process TiO2 plants in 2017.
+As one of the few vertically-integrated producers of sulfate process TiO2, we operate two rock ilmenite mines in Norway, which provided all of the feedstock for our European sulfate process TiO2 plants in 2018.
 We expect ilmenite production from our mines to meet our European sulfate process feedstock requirements for the foreseeable future.
 For our Canadian sulfate process plant, we purchase sulfate grade slag primarily from Rio Tinto Fer et Titane Inc. under a supply contract that renews annually, subject to termination upon twelve months written notice.
 We expect the raw materials purchased under these contracts, and contracts that we may enter into, to meet our sulfate process feedstock requirements over the next several years.

-Many of our raw material contracts contain fixed quantities we are required to purchase, or specify a range of quantities within which we are required to purchase.
-The pricing under these agreements is generally negotiated quarterly.
+Many of our Chemicals Segment's raw material contracts contain fixed quantities we are required to purchase, or specify a range of quantities within which we are required to purchase.
+The pricing under these agreements is generally negotiated quarterly or semi-annually.

-The following table summarizes our raw materials purchased or mined in 2017.
+The following table summarizes our raw materials purchased or mined in 2018.

 Production process/raw material Raw materials procured or mined

 (In thousands of metric tons)

 Chloride process plants -

-Purchased slag or rutile ore 535
+Purchased slag or rutile ore 430

 Sulfate process plants:

-Ilmenite ore mined and used internally 360
+Ilmenite ore mined and used internally 328

-Purchased slag 27
+Purchased slag 24